seppmail/SEPPmail365cloud/README.md

 #### Routing mode "inline"

 Routing mode "inline" allows you to use the full power of the SEPPmail.cloud!
-In this scenario, the __mx-record of the e-mail domain is set to the SEPPmail cloud hosts__.
+In this scenario, the **mx-record of the e-mail domain is set to the SEPPmail cloud hosts**.
 Inbound e-mails flow to the SEPPmail.cloud, are scanned, treated cryptographically and then flow to Microsoft via connectors.
 Same is outbound, the mails simply pass the SEPPmail.cloud before leaving to the internet.

 #### Routing mode "parallel"

-This routing mode is similar to the way you would integrate any SEPPmail Appliance (self hosted or MSP) with ExchangeOnline.
+This routing mode is similar to the way you would integrate any SEPPmail Appliance (self hosted or MSP) with ExO.
 E-mails flow to Microsoft, and are looped through SEPPmail.cloud, based on the need for cryptographic treatment.
 Unfortunately, no SEPPmail Virus or SPAM filter is possible in this configuration.

 ### Cloud Regions